 Harvey Mudd College’s Dining Services works to ensure that the college’s dessert plates and to-go boxes, eating utensils, cups and lids are all made of biodegradable materials.
 More recently, it also began the practice of tray-minimization dining.

-Professor Steinberg teaches one-week sessions in Pitzer’s new Firestone Program for Restoration Ecology, located in Dominical, Costa Rica.
+Professor Paul Steinberg (HSA) teaches one-week sessions in Pitzer College’s new Firestone Program for Restoration Ecology, located in Dominical, Costa Rica.

 Starting with Case Dorm, and every dorm renovation since, Harvey Mudd has recycled its used dormitory furniture.